CybercentreCanada/jupyterlab-sql-editor/README.md

-`jupyterlab_sql_editor` is based on the [sparksql-magic](https://github.com/cryeo/sparksql-magic) project and expands on it by adding
+`jupyterlab-sql-editor` is based on the [sparksql-magic](https://github.com/cryeo/sparksql-magic) project and expands on it by adding
   - support for line magic
   - automatic generation of [sql-language-server](https://github.com/joe-re/sql-language-server) schema file for auto completion support
   - support fromating sql using the sql-formatter project [sql-formatter](https://github.com/zeroturnaround/sql-formatter)

 ### Transclusions

-`jupyterlab_sql_editor` includes transclusions to extract SQL statements from
+`jupyterlab-sql-editor` includes transclusions to extract SQL statements from
   - sparksql cell magic
   - sparksql line magic
   - sql in a python string (using special --start/end-sql-syntax markers)